 You’re ready to hit the road and soak up all the nature-y goodness the great outdoors has to offer.
 So where do you go?
 Thankfully, there’s no shortage of options.

-In this "How-to" article, we will show you how to navigate the world of car camping in national parks, how to find free camping spots, and the difference between developed campgrounds vs. dispersed camping.
+In this article, we'll break down how to navigate roof top tent camping in national parks, how to find free campsites, and the difference between developed campgrounds and dispersed camping.

 If your heart is set on taking a scenic drive into the national park of your dreams, parking at an established campsite, and basking in the view from your rooftop tent, here’s what we recommend: